QuantumKeyUYU/zilant-prime-core/README.md

 ./scripts/test_win.ps1
 ```

 Both scripts set `ZILANT_NO_TPM=1` so tests work without a hardware TPM.
-Interactive
-CLI prompt tests are automatically skipped on Windows.
+Interactive CLI prompt tests are automatically skipped on Windows.
+To skip them on any platform, set `ZILANT_SKIP_INTERACTIVE_TESTS=1` before running the scripts.

 Signed artifacts can be produced via CI or locally using `cosign sign` with your key.
 After installation run `scripts/post_install.sh` to enforce permissions.